 Preparing for an appointment

-You may be referred to a doctor who specializes in the digestive system (gastroenterologist).
+You might start by seeing your primary health care provider or you might be referred to a provider who specializes in the digestive system (gastroenterologist).

 What you can do

-Write down your symptoms, including any that may seem unrelated to the reason why you scheduled the appointment.
+- Your symptoms, including any that seem unrelated to the reason for your appointment, and when they began

-Questions to ask your doctor
+- Questions to ask during your appointment

-What's the most likely cause of my symptoms?
+- What's likely causing my symptoms?

-What kinds of treatments do I need?
+- What tests do I need?

-I have other health problems.
-How can I best manage these conditions together?
+- I have these other health conditions.
+How can I best manage them together?

 What to expect from your doctor

-How severe are your symptoms?
-Are they occasional or continuous?
+- How severe are your symptoms?